tektoncd/dashboard/DEVELOPMENT.md

 Get the logs for a TaskRun by name- get log of <taskrun-name> taskrun

 GET /v1/namespaces/<namespace>/credentials
-Get all credentials by name
+Get all credentials by name in the given namespace

 GET /v1/namespaces/<namespace>/credentials/<id>
 Get a credential by ID